Tints & Films: How to Select the Best Window Film

 Common Glass Types

-- Normal Float Glass: This type of glass is one of the most commonly used in homes and commercial buildings and its is best to use solar safety film to enhance its performance as flat glass are venerable to breakage.
+This type of glass is one of the most commonly used in homes and commercial buildings and its is best to use solar safety film to enhance its performance as flat glass are venerable to breakage.

-- Tinted/Laminated Glass: These types of tend to absorb higher heat therefore metallize film should be use.
+These types of tend to absorb higher heat therefore metallize film should be use.
 Metalized film made of nickel or aluminum deflects heat while keeping the glass cool.

-- Coated Glass: Coated glass itself has some protect against heat and glare.
+Coated glass itself has some protect against heat and glare.
 When applying window film to coated glass, it’s important to take extra caution on the application and select a corrosion free film that are designed specifically for use on coated glass.

-- Tempered / Heat Strengthen Glass: Glass like these are 2.5-5 times stronger than normal float glass, able to withstand greater temperature changes, less sensitive to shadowing hotspot and will have no problem hosting window films of varying opacities.
+Glass like these are 2.5-5 times stronger than normal float glass, able to withstand greater temperature changes, less sensitive to shadowing hotspot and will have no problem hosting window films of varying opacities.

 If you don’t know all the features of your glass panes off the top of your head, Window-Cool can help!
 Using our film-to-glass chart, we are able to make the ultimate match and determine the best window film for your space.